Green Card through Consular Processing

 The last step toward your immigrant visa will be an interview at the U.S. Embassy or Consulate.
 A consular officer will interview you (and accompanying family member beneficiaries) and will determine whether or not you are eligible to receive an Immigrant Visa.

-If your visa is approved, the consulate will return your passport with the visa, and after paying the visa fee, you will be able to travel to the U.S. When entering to the U.S. at the port of entry, you will enter as a Lawful Permanent Resident and will be permitted to work and live in the United States.
+If your visa is approved, the consulate will return your passport with the visa, and after paying the visa fee, you will be able to travel to the U.S. When entering the U.S. at the port of entry, you will enter as a Lawful Permanent Resident and will be permitted to work and live in the United States.
 Your Green Card will be mailed to you.